top of page

 Research Assistant

 Manuel joined the lab in 2018 as a Rotary Fellow to study the role of contact sites between nucleus and mitochondria in breast cancer treatment resistance.
-He is now investigating the mechanisms driving stemness in mesothelioma tumours to improve treatments.

 Daniela Strobbe